 Humans all live under the capitalist regime of value, and while this unifies us in one sense, it doesn't only homogenize us.
 Many particularities - differences, if you will - persist under the all encompassing regime of value, and many are transformed and even produced by capitalism.
 Thus it is simplistic to understand capitalism as simply and only a homogenizing force.
 It also follows that a perspective that sees social struggle as simply difference versus sameness or heterogeneity versus homogeneity will often find itself operating in complicity with capitalism.
-This is most commonly articulated as a battle between culture (usually crudely represented as national or ethnic-national culture) and capitalism.

-While I have always tried to work in the tension between our particularities and our commonalities (I believe, as I have stated over and over, that this is what we must do), it seems to me - and correct me if I am wrong - that Chris sees little commonality in the various social struggles around the world.
-Thus Chris even objects to the use of the term "our" when discussing our present conditions.
-For Chris they seem separately as purely theoretical issues that a theoretical solution to the problem can be found, whereas in practice the tension will remain, it cannot be wiped out by theory.
+This is most commonly a tension in revolutionary practice between scalar levels; one cannot just choose to privilege one and ignore the other.
+We want to make the point that it is false to conceive of individualism and communism as a problem with a simple solution or a simple choice, and that this has important consequences for revolutionary practice.
+Thus we are in fact saying that it is only when the individual and class are treated separately as purely theoretical issues that a theoretical solution to the problem can be found, whereas in practice the tension will remain, it cannot be wiped out by theory.
 We are critiquing the use of the individual and of class as pure theoretical constructs for the very reason that we want to open the fertile space of tension that exists between them in practice.